Large emergency response to crash in Worthing - Road blocked with traffic diverted

 “Paramedics from SECAmb were also in attendance.”

-According to traffic sources, the road was blocked and a detour was in operation.
+According to traffic sources, a detour was in operation whilst the road was closed.

 Slow traffic was reported between The Boulevard and Church Road.